-* If you are currently subject to any disqualification of your commercial driving privilege from Texas or any other state.
+* You are currently subject to any disqualification of your commercial driving privilege from Texas or any other state.

-* If your license is currently suspended, revoked, denied, or cancelled.
+* Your license is currently suspended, revoked, denied, or cancelled.

-* If you have a conviction for operating a commercial motor vehicle while impaired in the 24 months immediately preceding application.
+* You have a conviction for operating a commercial motor vehicle while impaired in the 24 months immediately preceding application.

 * other technical rules, and further restrictions that pertain only to Texas are covered in detail within the Course.

-- We are not a CDL school certified for the force work Texas
+- are not a CDL school certified for the force work Texas

-- We don’t have hidden costs for rental truck or give training we are honest and reliables
+- don’t have hidden costs for rental truck or give training we are honest and reliables

-- We make marketing for CDL training rent trucks and other professions
+- make marketing for CDL training rent trucks and other professions

-- We respect the law and love the country, We love what we do.
+- respect the law and love the country, We love what we do.

 How do I obtain a Texas CDL?